The Innovative Technology Program

 Requirements

 Candidate projects should include investments that provide transportation benefits and are not eligible for other KDOT programs.
 Candidate projects may receive additional consideration if they support economic growth, aid in the retention or recruitment of business or add value to a KDOT project.
+These funds are intended to be spent on technology investments and not on road construction or commonly used technology with other available programs such as fiber optic lines.
+If this funding is part of a larger project, KDOT funding should be allocated to the innovative technology aspect of the broader project.

 Selection Process